Welcome to today's edition of the Rush 24-7 podcast.

 First, it's quite simple to defend yourself against a man armed with a banana.

-First of all, you force him to drop the banana, then second, you eat the banana, thus disarming him.
+First of all, you force him to drop the banana.

 You have now rendered him helpless.

-That's the Monty Python self-defense against fresh fruit uh sketch when you're menaced by a man holding a banana.
+That's the Monty Python self-defense against fresh fruit sketch when you're menaced by a man holding a banana.

-Now this guy in Grand Junction, Colorado, he actually did the Monty Python sketch.
+Now, this guy in Grand Junction, Colorado, he actually did the Monty Python sketch.

 He got a banana out of his pocket, and he's looking at a felony charge for menacing these two police officers.

-That's his uh that's that's that's that's the authentic Carmen Miranda beat.
+Ni-yi-yi, that's the authentic Carmen Miranda beat.

-John Manders, John Manders uh deserves credit for this.
+John Manders deserves credit for this.

 Was he read his Carmen Miranda rights?

-So I'm not gonna go down there.
+So I'm not going to go down there.

-Uh Malaysia Airlines has apologized for its tweet.
+Malaysia Airlines has apologised for its tweet.

 Want to go somewhere, but don't know where.

-There are some Black Friday bargains, you just do not want to go anywhere near.
+There are some Black Friday bargains you just do not want to go anywhere near.

-Mark Stein Infrarush on Open Line Friday.
+Mark Stein, Infra Rush, on Open Line Friday.